Frequently Asked Questions:

 • What on-going support is there?

 We are here whenever you need us.
-Our training and support doesn’t stop after the initial training, but extends the whole time you are a franchisee.
-We will support you in securing advertising, marketing to the right customers and offering technical support whenever you need it.
+Our training and guidance doesn’t stop after the initial training, but extends the whole time you are a franchisee.
+We will provide you guidance in securing advertising, marketing to the right customers and offering technical support whenever you need it.
 We have a comprehensive online technical knowledge-base exclusively for our franchisees and built from our experience over thousands of repairs.
 We also provide flowcharts, tutorials, how to videos, forums, face-to-face meetings and much more.
 Remember, we are also only a phone call away when you need advice there and then!

 • Do you provide instructional and operational manuals and can I see them prior to joining?